-I used to hate beets with a passion scarcely human, and have avoided them for most of my adult life.
-I guess it was from being forced to eat them at school, cold and vinegary, with mystery white fish and lumpy white mashed potatoes, a most unfortunate lunch.
+In the words of our founder, Ann: “I used to hate beets with a passion and avoided them for most of my adult life.
+I guess it was from being forced to eat them... at school, cold and vinegary, with mystery white fish and lumpy white mashed potatoes, a most unfortunate lunch.
 Then I came to America.
 I was at a Thanksgiving dinner where someone had brought a dish of roasted vegetables to the feast.
 There were parsnips, carrots and, of course, beets.
 I was encouraged by my friend to at least try one.
 I was shocked.
-The taste could not have been more different than what I remembered, sweet, rich and deep.
-So, if you think you don’t like beets, be brave, try these.
-You will fall in love.
+The taste could not have been more different than what I remembered — sweet, rich, and deep.
+So, if you think you don’t like beets, be brave, try roasted beets.
+You will fall in love.”

 Beets tend to take their sweet time to bake, so always allow extra cooking time so you don’t get frantic if they do.
 Beets come in all sizes, from huge to quite tiny.
-For even cooking, try to make all the pieces the same size, either by buying beets of similar size, or by cutting them to be similar sizes.
+For even cooking, try to make all the pieces the same size, either by buying beets of similar size or by cutting them to be similar sizes.
 For larger pieces try covering the baking sheet with foil for half the cooking time.

 If your beets come with greens, don’t throw them away.
-Cook them as you would chard.
+Cook them as you would cook chard.
 They are surprisingly delicious.